eunos-1128/openstructure/modules/doc/install.rst

   then available at python level.
 This option requires a Fortran compiler.
   By default, this option is switched off.

-* `USE_NUMPY` allows OpenStructure to pass back data in NumPy format.
-By default, this is switched off.

 * `ENABLE_MM` controls whether the molecular mechanics module is enabled.
 By default, this is switched off.
 If it is turned on, you should also set the paths to your local OpenMM installation: